kushp8679/kushp8679/README.md

 - 🌱 I’m currently learning ... java
 - 💞️ I’m looking to collaborate on ... compitions
 - 📫 How to reach me ... you tube
+# Reviews
+This is good platform for coding .....

 <!---
 kushp8679/kushp8679 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.